When is the best time to go to the Simien Mountains?

 The best time to visit the Simien Mountains is between October and March, with the clearest skies and warmest weather.
 December, January, and February is the peak travel season, meaning the campsites could be busy, but you have the best weather conditions.
 The rainy season in the northern highlands of Ethiopia runs from June to August, with showers often extending into the first half of September.

 The shoulder season runs from April to the start of the rainy season in June.
-You won’t have any issues trekking in these months, but be prepared for cloudier skies and intermittent showers.
+You won’t have any issues trekking in the Simiens during these months, but be prepared for cloudier skies and intermittent showers.
 From June to early September, rainfall increases significantly and temperatures drop.
 Whilst it is still possible to do treks, most people tend to avoid the Simien Mountains during these months.

 Simien Mountains Seasonality